selftatbobby/todo-list/README.md

         -show projects as a list on sidebar
         -show todo items as tasks under each project -modify/delete/mark complete todo items (i.e. CSS styling)

+1. make overlay form to fill in todo item details
+2. build out inbox functionality
+    3. replicate functionality to other pages/divs/projects